chromium/chromium/content/test/data/gpu/vc/README.md

 The video stream size is 320x280 if the total video count is more than 4.
 Among these videos, 4 are 30 fps, 12 are 15 fps, and the remaining are 7 fps.
-The video stream size is 640x360 if the total video count is equal or less than
+The video stream size is 640x360 at 30 fps if the total video count is equal or less than 4.
-4. All of them are 30 fps.

 ## Usage